davemon080/my-stock/README.md

 ### Deployment Strategy
 1. **Schema Initialization**: Run the SQL above to provision the cloud infrastructure.
 2. **Staff Authorization**: Use the 'Settings' tab in the app to deploy staff accounts.
-3. **AI Integration**: The 'Analytics' dashboard utilizes Gemini AI to analyze stock levels defined in the `products` table.
+3. **Activity Logs**: All significant actions (sales, inventory edits) are logged in the `notifications` table and filtered by branch.